Categorical E-Graphs for Lambda Calculi: Introduction

 \subsection{Contributions}

-In~\cite{ghica2024stringdiagramslambdacalculifunctional} it was shown that e-graphs over signature $\Sigma$ can be represented as morphisms of a semilattice-enriched free Cartesian symmetric monoidal category over the same signature.
-We argue that restricting the categorical domain to free semilattice-enriched closed symmetric monoidal categories gives rise to structures that naturally support binding and equivalence classes of morphisms.
-That is, morphisms (string diagrams) of such category can both encode variable binding and equivalence between subterms (sub-diagrams).
-We call these string diagrams, or more precisely, the combinatorial representation of them, e-graphs with bindings.

-We then define a combinatorial representation for such string diagrams in terms of hierarchical hypergraphs with a suitable notion of DPO rewriting.
-Finally, we show that this notion of rewriting is sound and complete with respect to rewriting of morphism terms.
+Our contribution is the construction of a form of e-graphs that support binding, developed through a principled categorical approach.
+Specifically, we extend a prior categorical semantics for e-graphs without binding by incorporating a monoidal closed structure.
+Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} shows that e-graphs over signature $\Sigma$ can be represented as morphisms of a free Cartesian symmetric monoidal semilattice-enriched category over the same signature.
+We argue that restricting the categorical domain to free \textbf{closed} symmetric monoidal semilattice-enriched categories gives rise to structures that naturally support binding and equivalence classes of morphisms.
+That is, morphisms (string diagrams) of such category can both encode variable binding (using the closed structure) and equivalence (using the semilattice enrichment) between subterms (sub-diagrams).
+We call these string diagrams, or more precisely, the combinatorial representation of them, \emph{closed e-hypergraphs}.
+First, we define closed enriched $\Sigma$-terms which generate a theory with equivalences and bindings.
+Then we define what closed e-hypergraphs are and provide the interpretation of closed enriched $\Sigma$-terms as cospans of e-hypergraphs (and by doing this we also formalise the corresponding string diagrams as concrete combinatorial objects).
+Next we formulate the DPO rewriting for closed e-hypergraphs and show that this notion of rewriting is sound and complete with respect to rewriting of closed enriched $\Sigma$-terms modulo SMC equations.
+We describe what benefits the closed e-hypergraph representation may bring for equality saturation in the context of $\lambda$-calculus with explicit substitution compared to conventional (slotted) e-graphs in~\autoref{sec:application}.